 In light of the escalating global emphasis on energy transition, the automotive industry has substantially reallocated its resources to adapt its production frameworks.
 This realignment aims to cater to an increasingly informed and environmentally-conscious consumer base, seeking vehicles that meet personal preferences, such as range autonomy, and adhere to the rigorous emission standards imposed by regulatory bodies.
 Consequently, the electric vehicle (EV) domain has witnessed heightened attention from established European automotive manufacturers, complemented by new entrants from China.

-Nonetheless, it became evident that the market penetration of electric and hybrid vehicles is intrinsically tied to consumers' accessibility to public charging infrastructure and, for homeowners, the feasibility of home-based charging installations.
+Nonetheless, the market penetration of electric and hybrid vehicles are intrinsically tied to consumers' accessibility to public charging infrastructure and, for homeowners, the feasibility of home-based charging installations.
 Recognizing this, national electricity providers embarked on expansive projects to increase charging stations.
 Yet, the absence of a coordinated strategy among these providers precipitated several challenges: disparate pricing models, barriers in accessing diverse suppliers, and a geographically suboptimal charging network.

 Moreover, the inertia exhibited by service providers, coupled with bureaucratic encumbrances, often compelled automakers to engage in the charging infrastructure landscape directly.
 An illustrative example may be seen in Tesla's construction of the Supercharger network, which served as an effort to address the lack of charging infrastructure and as a deliberate tactic to enhance consumer fidelity.